 - Lower starting pay for women in functions of equal value when entering the labour market or starting at a new company.

 - Gender-specific and outdated job evaluation, which due to biases in the system has led to a lower evaluation of typically female functions and hence to lower pay than for equal typically male functions.

 - Broad pay scales increase room for manoeuver in individual pay determination and for divergences that over time can lead to pay discrimination.

 - Bonuses or profit sharing are based on performance evaluations that are inherently gender biased (e.g. overtime as an indicator of performance, but which has already been financially compensated).

 - Certain fringe benefits are only available to full-time employees.

 - Payment of labour market allowances at the time of employment that are not adjusted over time

 Consequences of pay discrimination

 Pay discrimination disadvantages women and their families in the short and long term, as lower pay has an effect on social insurances and pensions.
 But it also has consequences on society as a whole.
 The State has to pay more social benefits and at the same time is denied tax revenue and social insurance contributions.
 The economy has a smaller pool of qualified skilled workers as women are not sufficiently present in the labour market.
-Lastly, pay discrimination distorts competition between companies and can jeopardise social peace.
+Lastly, pay discrimination distorts competition between companies.